Around the globe, virus cancels spring travel for millions - WTMJ

 Travel company TUI is offering package vacations in the sun in Greece and Spain, but with broad cancellation provisions to attract cautious customers.
 Places that can be reached by car, such as Germany’s North Sea islands and the Alps, are benefiting to some extent because they offer a chance to isolate.
 The German Vacation Home Association says the popular locations are 60% booked for July and August already.

 Thailand, where about a tenth of the population depends on tourism for its livelihood, requires a two-week quarantine for foreigners at designated hotels costing about $1,000 and up.
 So far, only a few dozen people a day are opting to visit.
-Tourist arrivals fell to under 7 million in Thailand in 2020 and are forecast to reach only 10 million this year from 40 million in 2019.
+Tourist arrivals are forecast to reach only 10 million this year from 40 million in 2019.

-Indonesia’s resort island of Bali has deported dozens of foreigners and began restricting foreign arrivals on Jan.
-1 as its coronavirus caseload has exceeded 1 million.

 Gerasimos Bakogiannis, owner of the Portes Palace hotel in Potidaia in Greece’s northern Halkidiki region, said he is not even opening for Western Easter on April 4 but will wait a month for Greek Orthodox Easter on May 2 — and, he hopes, the start of a better summer.